Skip to content

 In a Mysore style class everyone is practicing their individual practice independently, and the teacher is walking around and helping and teaching each and every one individually.
 This is the traditional way of practicing and learning ashtanga yoga, and is individual teaching in a group setting.

-You learn little by little, and as you practice more regularly you will get new asanas added to your practice individualized to your physical abilities and needs.
+In the Mysore classes you learn little by little, and as you practice more regularly you will get new asanas added to your practice individualized to your physical abilities and needs.
 This means that everyone in the Mysore room typically has a different practice, and different length of the practice.
 Someone maybe practicing half of the primary series, while someone else practices the intermediate series, or full primary series.